Jody Sodd McSpadden

 - Appointed to the City of Corsicana’s Planning and Zoning Board

-- Chairperson of the Navarro County Youth Exposition
+- Past co-chairperson of the Navarro County Youth Exposition

 - Awards & Recognition